torrayne/formailer/README.md

 ## Challenges

 Netlify barely supports Go, you can't even use the Netlify CLI to test Go functions.
 Every change had to be commited and tested directly on Netlify.
 The bad part is I had minimal experience working with multipart forms before this project.
-And [Hoppscotch](https://hoppscotch.io) doesn't implement multipart forms in a traditional way which led to a bunch of false failed build and frustration.
+And [Hoppscotch](https://hoppscotch.io) doesn't implement multipart forms in a traditional way which led to a bunch of builds that I thought didn't work but actually did.

 There's also an annoying bug with environment variables where [functions can't read variabes defined in the `netlify.toml`](https://github.com/netlify/netlify-lambda/issues/59).
 So you'll just have to add them all in the UI.